mbarbin/vcs/README.md

 ## Acknowledgements

-We would like to extend our gratitude to and acknowledge the following individuals and teams for their contributions, which have been helpful sources of inspiration for the development of the `Vcs` project:
+We extend our gratitude to the following individuals and teams, whose contributions have been great sources of inspiration for the `Vcs` project:

 - The `Eio` developers for their work on the [Eio](https://github.com/ocaml-multicore/eio) project.
 The development of `Eio` has sparked a great deal of enthusiasm for us in our work on the `Vcs` project.
 We've also referred to Eio's [Exn](https://ocaml-multicore.github.io/eio/eio/Eio/Exn/index.html) module in the design of `Vcs`'s error handling.